Does the ANC have a ‘good story to tell’? We examine key election claimsComments 3

 In this – the first of two reports – we evaluate some of the key claims that the ANC has made in its campaign to win over voters ahead of the country’s general election on 7 May.

-The claim is incorrect and the comparison is flawed.
+The comparison is flawed.
 In 1994, the Housing White Paper estimated that there was an urban housing backlog of 1.5-million houses, not 1.2-million.
 Two years later, in 1996, the national census revealed that 1,400,000 shacks or informal dwellings remained in the country.
 This represented 16% of the nearly 9-million households in South Africa at the time.

 The 2011 national census found that the number of informal dwellings or shacks had increased to just over 1.9-million.
 This represented 13% of all households in South Africa; a decrease of 3 percentage points since 1996.